Certificate of Recognition (COR®) Program

 Each CFCSA member association grants COR® Certification to employers, monitors compliance with program requirements and serves as an employer’s main point of contact for all operational aspects related to COR® in their respective province/territory.
 CFCSA member associations have the flexibility to include additional requirements tailored to their industry, province, or territory within their respective COR® accreditation program.
 CFCSA members may have their own guidelines not covered in this document or that are variations of guidelines to this document.

 Although COR® is a national standard, COR® Certification must be granted by the Authority Having Jurisdiction in each of the provinces/territories a company works in.
 COR® Reciprocity can be granted to companies who are COR® Certified through a CFCSA member but who do not have a permanent base of operations in the jurisdiction they are requesting reciprocity from.
 A straightforward process is available to companies that have achieved COR® and would like to request reciprocity in another jurisdiction.
 Please contact your provincial/territorial CFCSA member association to request COR® Reciprocity.
-We need this changed on our website.

 Benefits for Employers